diegoflassa/mimetypemap/README.md

 ## QuickStart

-Add the .jar file to your project and use:
+Add the mimetypemap-x.x.x.jar file to your project and use:

 Obtain a MimeTypeMap instance